yoku2010/bluejson/README.md

 bulejson_utility
 ================

-It is a JavaScript utility library. it provides advance functions to make your work easy.
+It is a JavaScript utility library for Array and String Object. it provides advance functions to make your work easy.